Forced-Placed Insurance: What It Is, Why It's Expensive & How to Avoid It

 Find your best options in less than 2 minutes

 If you've ever opened a mortgage statement and found an unexpected insurance charge you didn't authorize, you may have been hit with forced-placed insurance.
-This practice — also called lender-placed or creditor-placed insurance — allows your mortgage servicer to buy a hazard policy on your home when your own coverage lapses, and then bill you for it.
+This practice, also called lender-placed or creditor-placed insurance, allows your mortgage servicer to buy a hazard policy on your home when your own coverage lapses, and then bill you for it.
 The catch?
-It costs far more than a policy you'd buy yourself, and it protects the lender — not you.
+It typically costs far more than a policy you'd buy yourself, and it protects the lender, not you.

-In this guide, you'll learn exactly what forced-placed insurance is, when lenders can apply it, what it does and doesn't cover, why it carries such a steep price tag, and — most importantly — how to remove it and keep it from happening in the first place.
-Understanding these rules could save you thousands of dollars and protect your home from a preventable financial crisis.
+In this 2026 guide, you'll learn exactly what forced-placed insurance is, when lenders can apply it, what it does and doesn't cover, why it carries such a steep price tag, and most importantly how to remove it and keep it from happening in the first place.
+With the national average homeowners premium ranging from roughly $2,395 to $2,966 per year in 2026 and force-placed policies commonly running 1.5 to 4 times higher (and sometimes up to 10 times higher), understanding these rules could save you thousands of dollars and protect your home from a preventable financial crisis.

 Key Pinch Points